-The basic frequency resolution in the PSD is the frequency spacing of the FFT, Δf = 1 / T, where T is the length of the time sample.
-However, it is important to understand how the effective frequency resolution is changed by the windowing function used and how the frequency resolution affects the evaluation of resonance peaks.
+The power spectral density‘s (PSD) basic frequency resolution is the frequency spacing of the fast Fourier transform (FFT), Δf = 1 / T, where T is the length of the time sample.
+However, it is important to understand how window functions change the effective frequency resolution, and how the frequency resolution affects the evaluation of resonance peaks.

-In the lesson on Windowing, it is shown that sideband leakage occurs when a window function is applied to the digitized signal.
-The benefit of applying a window before computing the FFT is that it reduces the remote band noise generated by non-periodic components in the signal.
-The trade-off is that the effective width of each FFT frequency band is increased.
-This is because the windowing process slightly distorts the signal and makes the frequency resolution of the FFT less precise.
-This can be seen by comparing the PSD of the periodic signal with and without windowing as used in Figures 2.19 and 2.21.
-Figure 2.22 compares these frequency peaks using 4 times the frequency resolution of the base FFT and plots the frequency axis relative to the frequency of the sine wave, fo.
+The Windowing lesson shows that sideband leakage occurs when a window function is applied to the digitized signal.
+Applying a window before computing the FFT reduces the remote band noise generated by non-periodic components in the signal.
+The trade-off is that it increases the effective width of each FFT frequency band.
+The windowing process slightly distorts the signal and reduces the precision of the FFT’s frequency resolution.

 The comparison has 4 times the frequency resolution of the base FFT and plots the frequency axis relative to the sine wave’s frequency, fo.

 The unwindowed frequency resolution is about ± Δf /2, ignoring the remote band leakage.
 With the Hanning window, the frequency resolution spreads out to about ± 3 Δf /2.
 This comparison signifies that pure tones can only be resolved to accuracy within a range of three times the base FFT resolution.